luke-h1/fe-talk-2024/slides.md

 <img src='/refine.gif' width='500' />

 <!--
-We then go over that work with someone like Business analyst to estimate how much effort its going to take to implement -->
+We then go over that work with someone like a Business analyst to estimate how much effort its going to take to implement -->

 ---